zJoaoMarcos/backend-littlecomplete/README.md

 - [ ] Should not possible create a User with a demission date before admission date;
 - [x] Should not be able delete User;
 - [x] Should not be able delete Equipment;
-- [ ] Should not be able create Equipment with id prefix wrong;
 - [x] Should not be able create Equipment with name twice;
-- [ ] When change User Department change DirectBoss

 ## NFRs (Non-Functional Requirements)